 Those fun bits had to give way to groan-worthy predictability, though.
-Evans slapped Rollins twice, then hit him with a low blow.
-That finally summoned Lynch to the ring, resulting in a beatdown of Evans, a Rollins reversal and a retained title.
+Evans slapped Rollins twice and then hit him with a low blow.
+That finally summoned Lynch to the ring, resulting in a beatdown of The Sassy Southern Belle, a Rollins reversal and a retained title.

 Which is odd, given the tradeoffs the two have had lately.
-Lesnar capitalizing on Evans the referee and a match without rules would have been the perfect time to strike.
-Even after the match after the beating Rollins took in a brutally unfair match would have made sense.
+The Beast capitalizing on Evans the referee and a match without rules would have been the perfect time to strike.
+Even after the match following the beating Rollins took in a brutally unfair bout would have made sense.

 For the record, this isn't saying the Rollins-Lynch relationship shouldn't be used here and there.
 WWE has never shied away from using real-life pairings for storyline purposes.
 Some have been terrible, some have been just fine.
 This one so far has been great, as they're simply portrayed as friends who take care of business.
 As long as it doesn't spiral out of control from there, great.

 But whether this can serve as a fill-in for an absent Lesnar is tough to predict.
 And where WWE would go from here as far as opponents for Rollins is hard to say, too, as there aren't a ton of credible other challengers right now.
 Sunday felt about as creative as it's going to get for any Corbin involvement.

 Barring something unexpected, the main event scene could end up suffering if the threat of Lesnar isn't serious in the coming days and weeks.
 From a character standpoint, it doesn't make sense that he didn't see the opportunity and stacked deck Rollins had to face in the first place.